 DARIEN — George Walsh said as far as he knows he is the second-oldest dive bomber alive from World War II.

-Walsh, a 97-year-old Darien resident, was born and raised in Brooklyn, New York.
+Walsh, a 97-year-old Darien resident, was born and raised in Brooklyn, N.Y.
 During his youth, he would see pictures that affected his view on warfare.

 “I had cousins who fought in the trenches in World War I,” he said.
 “As a child, I visited them and I saw their view books of life in the trenches.”

 Images of mud, dead horses and soldiers dying made Walsh determined to never have to fight in the trenches.
 However, he said as a student at Brooklyn College he knew war was on the horizon again.
 Walsh said he did not want to simply be a doughboy or soldier riding a horse, so he chose a different military effort.

 “I began applying to the Naval aviation cadet program,” he said.
 “That was a program where you signed up and then you went back to college.
 You were supposed to finish college and then you would go into the Navy.”